-Invite experts to conduct safe driving presentations and trainings at senior centers, houses of worship, Neighborhood Watch meetings, and other venues.
-Presenters might include geriatricians specializing in older driver issues; law enforcement traffic safety personnel;

-department of motor vehicles representatives who review rules, regulations, reporting requirements, and the revocation process; and AAA representatives to brief on car safety, maintenance, and roadworthiness.
+Invite experts to conduct safe driving presentations and trainings at older adult centers, places of worship, Neighborhood Watch meetings, and other venues.
+Presenters might include geriatricians specializing in older driver issues; law enforcement traffic safety personnel; department of motor vehicles (DMV) representatives who review rules, regulations, reporting requirements, and the revocation process; and AAA representatives to brief on car safety, maintenance, and roadworthiness.

-Stress the importance of getting regular medical checkups, including annual vision and hearing screenings.
-Encourage older adults to review all medications they take with a physician and/or pharmacist to ensure that side effects will not affect driving ability.
+Stress to the older adult community the importance of getting regular medical checkups, including annual vision and hearing screenings.
+Encourage older drivers to review all medications they take with a physician and/or pharmacist to ensure that side eff ects will not aff ect driving ability.